HEALTHY HEART

 • null

-Moderate alcohol intake or complete avoidance is recommended.
+• Moderate alcohol consumption is recommended, or complete avoidance if possible.

 • null